-Those who register an interest will be asked how and when they would like to be notified i.e. by telephone on the morning of blasting indicating an expected time of firing or by email, letter, or a combination of their choosing.
+Those who register an interest will be notified of the expected time of firing by email or other appropriate method.
 As part of this consultation, boral will also notify the landholder of their right to request a baseline survey of their property.
 Boral will ensure that the CCC will be notified of the blasting schedule.